Radovan Sloboda (politician): Early life

 Radovan Sloboda was born in Teplice.
 He studied Economics of Transportation at the University of Economics in Prague.
 After having graduated from the university, he stayed and worked in Prague.
 Then he came back to the Slovak Republic and he started a business.
 He has been engaged in sports issues since 1999, he represents sports movement in National Council of The Slovak Republic.
 He also works as a member of Council of Slovak Tennis Association and he is also the chairman of Tennis Club of TC Baseline Banská Bystrica.

 Political career

-Radovan Sloboda was elected as an MP of National Council of The Slovak Republic in the general elections in 2020 for the party Freedom and Solidarity.
-In the general elections he gained 1863 preferential votes which quarantined him 19th place in Freedom and Solidarity.
+Radovan Sloboda was elected as an MP of National Council of The Slovak Republic in the 2020 general election for the party Freedom and Solidarity.
 In National Council of The Slovak Republic he works as the vice-chairman of the Education, Science, Youth, Sport Committee.
 He is also a member of the Supervisory Committee of Slovak Information Service.